 The reason CapEx remains high is visible in the physical layer of the supply chain.
 AI compute is constrained by advanced packaging, high-bandwidth memory, power delivery, and server integration.
 TSMC CoWoS capacity, HBM allocation, networking systems, and data-center power availability are not clean substitutes for hyperscaler CapEx, but they reveal the physical boundary of the cycle.
 If demand were already weakening, the market would expect to see shorter lead times, weaker allocation pressure, or less willingness to lock capacity in advance.
 Instead, the supply chain still looks like a system trying to catch up with demand.

 The physical AI buildout is not only GPUs.
-TrendForce's data-center CapEx and server shipment charts show that power systems, cooling, rack-level infrastructure, and server volumes are all part of the same capital cycle.
-AI demand has to pass through physical systems before it appears as revenue, which is why these supply-chain charts matter alongside hyperscaler CapEx.
+TrendForce's data-center CapEx and server shipment charts show that power systems, cooling, rack-level infrastructure, and server volumes are part of the same capital cycle.
+AI demand has to pass through physical systems before it appears as revenue.

 The next layer is pricing.
 In a normal capital cycle, the earliest warning often appears when capacity continues to expand while prices stop responding.
 AI compute has not yet shown that kind of broad deflationary break.
 Recent reporting says AWS is raising prices for EC2 Capacity Blocks for Machine Learning, with the company pointing to supply-demand dynamics.
 That is a narrow product category, and it should not be treated as a complete market index, but it is still consistent with a market where high-end compute remains scarce rather than abundant.